 Reeves-Reed Arboretum offers 13.5 acres of natural beauty, including historic and contemporary gardens and six acres of woodland forest.
 Whether you are interested in gardening, hiking, art, bird watching, community involvement, or a place for quiet contemplation, the Arboretum has something for you.
 Photo courtesy of Stephen Harris, sph-photo.com.

-Autumn has arrived at the arboretum and the plants are responding to the colder days.
+Winter has arrived at the arboretum and the plants are responding to the cold days.
 Please click here for our blog about what is in bloom throughout the year!

 Narcissus sp. , Daffodil

 Cornus mas, Cornelian Cherry

 Hamamelis x intermedia 'Arnold Promise' , Witch Hazel

 Magnolia soulangeana, Saucer Magnolia buds winter light